Skip to main content

 or using the Helm Chart as described in the summary section.

-Note that with the dedicated L7 Envoy Proxy DaemonSet enabled by default in Cilium v1.16.0, you also have to set envoy.securityContext.capabilities.keepCapNetBindService to true.
+Note that with the dedicated L7 Envoy Proxy DaemonSet enabled by default, you also have to set envoy.securityContext.capabilities.keepCapNetBindService to true.

 If you’re in an environment where you can’t use LoadBalancer type Services it’s now also possible to run in host network mode by adding either --set gatewayAPI.hostNetwork.enabled=true to the cilium install command above, or